Expert Cancer CARE

 Four MAIN Treatment Specialties

 Surgery to physically remove accessible cancer is often included in chosen Care Plans assuming the cancer has not spread to multiple areas within the body.
 It can be used to collect cancer cells for diagnostic biopsy, reduce the size of a tumor, and/or even cure cancer when wide border margins can be achieved.
-The Medical Oncologist conducting your Consultation will consult with our in-house surgical team when developing Treatment Options which include surgery, and if you go forward with that option, can facilitate a meeting with the surgeon in advance so all your questions are answered.
+The Medical Oncologist conducting your Consultation will work with our in-house surgical team when developing Treatment Options.
+If surgery is one of your options, we can facilitate a meeting with the surgeon in advance so all your questions are answered.

 Chemotherapy “protocols” (specific drug combinations administered in a prescribed manner on a defined schedule) are designed by your Medical Oncologist for your pet’s unique condition.
 Alone, or in combination with surgery and/or radiation to delay, reduce or prevent metastasis (cancer spread), chemotherapy is common, highly effective, and generally very well tolerated in animals.
 In cases where remission is not likely, less aggressive chemotherapy protocols can often be used as palliative care to significantly alleviate symptoms and improve quality of life.